THEOplayer/documentation/theoplayer/getting-started/01-sdks/01-web/00-getting-started-extended.md

 #### Autoplay

-You add support for autoplay by setting <a href="https://docs.theoplayer.com/api-reference/web/theoplayer.mutedautoplayconfiguration.md" target="_blank"><code class="language-text">player.autoplay = true</code></a>.
+You add support for autoplay by setting <a href="https://docs.theoplayer.com/api-reference/web/theoplayer.mutedautoplayconfiguration.md" target="_blank">`player.autoplay = true`</a>.
-Additionally, we set <a href="https://docs.theoplayer.com/api-reference/web/theoplayer.mutedautoplayconfiguration.md" target="_blank"><code class="language-text">mutedAutoplay: "all"</code></a> in the player configuration, to <a href="https://docs.theoplayer.com/faq/02-how-to-combat-autoplay-policies.md" target="_blank">combat autoplay policies</a>.
+Additionally, we set <a href="https://docs.theoplayer.com/api-reference/web/theoplayer.mutedautoplayconfiguration.md" target="_blank">`mutedAutoplay: "all"`</a> in the player configuration, to <a href="https://docs.theoplayer.com/faq/02-how-to-combat-autoplay-policies.md" target="_blank">combat autoplay policies</a>.
 Combating autoplay policies through `mutedAutoplay: "all"` means: doing muted autoplay when unmuted autoplay isn't permitted.
 The following snippet adds support for the described autoplay.